Pakistan Institute of Fashion and Design: Programme

 The Foundation Year programme is a base for students before opting to pursue their major in any of the four schools (six disciplines).
 Students go abroad on exchange programmes and attend training and workshops in Paris; in Borås, Sweden; and at the Asian Institute of Gemological Sciences in Thailand.

-The faculty portfolio consists of teachers, trained at L’Ecole Superieur Chamber Syndical de la Couture, Paris, and at affiliated schools.
+The faculty portfolio consists of teachers, trained at L'Ecole Superieur Chamber Syndical de la Couture, Paris, and at affiliated schools.

-Students from Punjab, Sindh, Khyber Pakhtoonkhwa, Balochistan, Azad Jammu and Kashmir, FATA and Gilgit Baltistan, and from outside of Pakistan are enrolled at PIFD.
+Students from Punjab, Sindh, Khyber Pakhtunkhwa, Balochistan, Azad Jammu and Kashmir, FATA and Gilgit Baltistan, and from outside of Pakistan are enrolled at PIFD.
 Financial assistance is available: Rs.
 3.8 million were given to 91 students in 2008–2009, and in 2009–2010, Rs.
 8 million in financial aid was given to 161 students.

 Affiliations

-The institute is affiliated with the Ecole de la Chambre Syndicale de la Couture Parisienne for Fashion Design, with the Mod' Spe' Paris for Fashion Marketing and Promotions, with the Swedish College of Textile & Sciences in Borås, Sweden since 2007 for student exchange and curriculum development; and with the Asian Institute of Gemological Sciences, Thailand for the Gems and Jewellery programme.
+The institute is affiliated with the Ecole de la Chambre Syndicale de la Couture Parisienne for Fashion Design, with the MOD'SPE Paris for Fashion Marketing and Promotions, with the Swedish College of Textile & Sciences in Borås, Sweden since 2007 for student exchange and curriculum development; and with the Asian Institute of Gemological Sciences, Thailand for the Gems and Jewelry programme.

-Local partnerships include Ministry of Commerce, Ministry of Industries, Ministry of Textile, SMEDA, PIDC, AHAN, Pakistan Gems & Jewellery Development Company (PGJDC), Pakistan Fashion Design Council (PFDC), Fashion Pakistan, Footwear Association, Furniture Pakistan, Pakistan Leather Garment Manufacturers and Exporters Association (PLGMEA), Pakistan Gloves Manufacturing Association, Ready Made Garment Association, USAID, GTZ, and Pakistan Council of Scientific and Industrial Research (PCSIR).
+Local partnerships include Ministry of Commerce, Ministry of Industries, Ministry of Textile, SMEDA, PIDC, AHAN, Pakistan Gems & Jewellery Development Company (PGJDC), Pakistan Fashion Design Council (PFDC), Fashion Pakistan, Footwear Association, Leather Accessories and Footwear Designers Community, Pakistan (LAFDCP), Pakistan Leather Garment Manufacturers and Exporters Association (PLGMEA), Pakistan Gloves Manufacturing Association, Ready Made Garment Association, USAID, GTZ, and Pakistan Council of Scientific and Industrial Research (PCSIR).

 PIFD's collaboration with international universities and institutions: